Repayment of First-Time Homebuyer Credit (Form 5405)

 You must file Form 5405 if you meet either of the following conditions:

-You are repaying the credit because you purchased your home after 2008, the home was destroyed or you sold it through condemnation or under threat of condemnation in 2011, and you did not purchase a new home within 2 years of the event.
+You are repaying the credit because you purchased your home in 2010 or 2011, the home was destroyed or you sold it through condemnation or under threat of condemnation in 2013, and the event occurred during the 36-month period that began on the purchase date.
+See the exceptions to the repayment rules in the instructions for Form 5405.

 How much do I owe and what is my repayment amount?